vvaz/beiramar/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.4.8 (4 April 2019) =
+= 3.4.10 (15 April 2019) =

 *Bugs:*

-* Resolved several issues that sometimes caused notices to be logged on newer versions of php.
-* Changed the priority of the redirect action so that it should always fire last.
-* Calculations should now have more consistent results when numbers are input in international formats.
+* Resolved an issue that caused the form builder to crash when editing forms that had a select list with no options.

+== Changelog ==

+= 3.4.10 (15 April 2019) =

+*Bugs:*

-* Resolved an error that was causing form submission to fail on some php versions.
+* Resolved an issue that caused the form builder to crash when editing forms that had a select list with no options.

+= 3.4.9 (10 April 2019) =

+*Bugs:*

-* Corrected an issue that sometimes caused forms with large calculations to not display properly.
+* Resolved an issue that sometimes caused submission dates to show inaccurately in the submissions table.

 *Changes:*

-* The following field types have been deprecated: Product, Quantity, Shipping, Total.

-== Changelog ==
+* We've upgraded our form building experience with realistic field representations!

 = 3.4.8 (4 April 2019) =